syl20bnr/spacemacs/private/local/README.md

 The content of this directory is ignored by Git.

 This is the place to store the local packages that you define in the `dotspacemacs-additional-packages` variable of your dotfile.

 Additional packages can be added using the same recipe as for [adding packages to layers](https://develop.spacemacs.org/doc/LAYERS.html#packagesel) i.e.:

+- For a local package:
+  - load the file explicitly, using the full path to the file, by placing a `(require '~/.emacs.d/private/local/package-name)` within the body of the `dotspacemacs/user-config` function of your dotspacemacs file.
+  - Alternatively create a directory with the name of the package in the .emacs.d/private/local directory, and add that directory to the load-path variable by adding `(some-package :location local)` to the list `dotspacemacs-additional-packages` within the `dotspacemacs/layers` function of your dotspacemacs file.
+After placing your package file into this package-directory the file can be loaded, without requiring the full path, by placing a `(require 'package-name)` within the body of the `dotspacemacs/user-config` function of your dotspacemacs file.

-- if the package is on (M)ELPA simply add the package name to the list
+- If the package is on (M)ELPA simply add the package name to the list `dotspacemacs-additional-packages` in your dotspacemacs file

-- for a local package add `(some-package :location local)` to the list and load or require it explicitly in the user/config section.
-The first part only adds the package directory (i.e. .emacs.d/private/local/package-dir/) to the load path so that the .el file should be placed inside the package directory.
-If the package provides a feature it can be loaded with require, otherwise it must be loaded using load.

 - for a package hosted on github the recipe for github packages can be used i.e. add